webclinic017/edgedb/docs/reference/edgeql/for.rst

 For
 ===

-.. index:: for in, union
+.. api-index:: for in, union

 EdgeQL supports a top-level ``for`` statement.
 These "for loops" iterate over each element of some input set, execute some expression with it, and merge the